Q & A on Sales and Use Taxes for a New Business

-You can register either by mail or in person at the Department of Revenue Services, 25 Sigourney Street, Hartford, CT 06106.
-You can also register at DRS field offices located in East Hartford, Bridgeport, Hamden, Waterbury and Norwich.
+You can register for a Sales and Use Tax Permit either by mail or in person at the Department of Revenue Services, 25 Sigourney Street, Hartford, CT 06106-5032.
+You can also register at DRS regional offices located in Bridgeport, Hamden, Waterbury and Norwich.
 Check the blue pages of your telephone book for the address of the office nearest to you.

 - Room occupancy tax

 - Admission, dues and cabaret tax

 - Unrelated business income tax